This guide is designed to give you further insight into managing project schedules by utilizing task predecessors.

 NOTE: If you have no predecessors, then all tasks in the schedule will plan to start at the same time.

-If you want one task when completed to trigger other tasks to start, this can be archived with the following:
+If you want one task when completed to trigger other tasks to start, this can be achieved with the following:

 - With a task already in the schedule (say its called Concept), and you want that task to trigger two other tasks (say Copy and Design), then in those two tasks, link them both to the first task.